Plan a vacation in Norway?

 Parking

-Parking in the street or on public parking spots is normally free for electric vehicles.
+Parking in the street or on public parking spots normally has a lower rate for electric vehicles.
 All parking with P-signs that are blue with white P, are normally owned by the municipality.

 If in doubt, check the sign on the machine.
-If you find a coat of arms and the word “kommune”, you should be able to park for free as long as you follow a few rules:
+If you find a coat of arms and the word “kommune”, you should be able to park for a lower rate as long as you follow a few rules:

 If you need help

-Remember to enjoy yourself – and if you find yourself in trouble when it comes to charging, there might be a Tesla-owner living close, or you can get some expert help through our Facebook group https://www.facebook.com/groups/TeslaOwnersClubNorway/, our page https://www.facebook.com/TeslaOwnersClubNorway or through the discussion forum on http://elbilforum.no/forum/index.php/board,59.0.html.
+Remember to enjoy yourself – and if you find yourself in trouble when it comes to charging, there might be a Tesla-owner living close, or you can get some expert help through our Facebook group https://www.facebook.com/groups/TeslaOwnersClubNorway, our Facebook page https://www.facebook.com/TeslaOwnersClubNorway or through the discussion forum on http://elbilforum.no/forum/index.php/board,59.0.html.

 Where to rent a Tesla